dataluscorp/browser/widget/cocoa/docs/sdks.md

 And in all of these cases, it was the SDK-dependent compatibility behavior that protected our users from being exposed to the breakage.
 Our CI builds continued to work because they were built with an older SDK.

-We have addressed all known cases of breakage when building Firefox with newer SDKs.
+We have addressed all known cases of breakage when building Datalus with newer SDKs.
 I am not aware of any current instances of this problem as of this writing (June 2020).

 For more information about how these compatibility tricks work,